RuiMMCHEIG/DAI-2022-SMTP/README.md

 # E-Mails Pranks testing

 This project if part of a Bachelor course on SMTP.
-The purpose of this project is to setup an SMTP server and create an SMTP client with the goal to send forged mails.
+The purpose of this project is to setup an SMTP server and create an SMTP client with the goal of sending forged mails.

 ## Implementation

 Since the purpose of this project is to learn how SMTP works, no SMTP API shall be used and all details of the SMTP protocol are to be manually taken care in the client.

-The client reads config files containing the mails to be used as senders and receivers as well as the mail's subjects and bodies.
+The client reads config files containing mails to be used as senders and receivers, as well as mail subjects and bodies.
 It then sends e-mails that will be caught by the SMTP server and can be read on it's HTTP interface.

 ### Client details